bharagha/eas-fork/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/README.md

 ## How It Works

-You can read about the overview of the architecture and logic of the application [here](./docs/user-guide/overview-architecture.md)
+You can read the overview of the architecture and logic of the application [here](./docs/user-guide/overview-architecture.md)

 The components and services are as follows: